This article is part of The Ascender, the Highrise platform for articles and resources.

 • Developmental coaching can be emotionally draining due to its focus on self-introspection.

-• The results of developmental training may vary, and clients may struggle to understand what they are paying for.
+• The results of developmental coaching may vary and clients may struggle to understand what they are paying for.

-• Developmental coaching requires a high level of openness, which may be more than the client's willingness to share.
+• Developmental coaching requires a high level of openness, which may be more than the client is willing to share.
 Other coaching styles might be more appropriate for privacy-focused clients.

 9. Group Coaching

-Group coaching is one of the most common but unique types of coaching because coaches work with multiple individuals simultaneously.
+Group coaching is one of the most common.
+Here, coaches work with multiple individuals simultaneously.
 Coaching sessions happen in a shared space where clients can interact and share experiences.

-With this approach, clients can level the group dynamic and benefit from the collective group.
+With this approach, clients can benefit from the group dynamic.

 • Coaches create a collaborative environment where clients can share ideas and experiences and receive feedback.